 yb-tserver configurations of a YugabyteDB cluster.

-NoteNewly-created tables with range sharding always have one shard per cluster unless table partitioning is specified explicitly during table creation.
+NoteNewly-created tables with range sharding always have one tablet per cluster unless table partitioning is specified explicitly during table creation.

 Automatic tablet splitting happens in three phases, determined by the shard count per node.
 As the shard count increases, the threshold size for splitting a tablet also increases, as follows: